 - Improving Immune System

 A healthy body fights infection and disease more easily and quickly.
 If the elderly exercise regularly, their recovery process will happen faster.
+However, it’s important to note that excessive or intense exercise can have the opposite effect on the immune system, so it’s essential to engage in moderate physical activity and avoid overtraining.

 - Better Respiratory and Cardiovascular Function